The following state and federal resources are available in California to further support international trade development.

 U.S. Domestic & Foreign Commercial Service

 The U.S. Commercial Service is the trade promotion arm of the U.S. Department of Commerce’s International Trade Administration.
-U.S. Commercial Service trade professionals in over 100 U.S. cities and in more than 75 countries help U.S. companies get started in exporting or increase sales to new global markets.
+There are 13 U.S. Commercial Service offices in California:

 For more information, visit the U.S. Export Portal.